On polynomial representations of finite groups: Introduction

 Here is the outline of sections.
-In section \ref{sec:Frobenius theory}, we define good partitions of Cl($G$) and present some useful examples of good partitions.
-In section \ref{sec:reppartalg}, we give a criterion that a commutative algebra is semisimple and prove that all good partition algebras are semisimple over a field with characteristic zero.
-In particular, we will realize all irreducible representations into the common roots of a series equations.
-In section \ref{sec:defequ}, we derive the uniform definition equations of different character theories.
-Various examples of simplifying the definition equations are also presented.
-In section \ref{sec:realization}, the affine variety of the definition equations in section \ref{sec:defequ} is decided and orthogonal relations are proved.
-We will also prove formulae related to the degrees of characters of a partition algebra.
-In section \ref{sec:FrobPoly}, we define Frobenius polynomial for each partition algebra and show its relations with norm form.
-We also prove a formula for the characteristic polynomial of a generalized Casimir element.
-In section \ref{sec:gencommutatouNum}, we define the generalized commutators and show how these number determine the Frobenius polynomial.
+In section \ref{sec:Frobenius theory}, we will define good partitions of Cl($G$) and present some useful examples of good partitions.
+We will also realize all irreducible representations of the partition algebra $k\mathcal{P}$ into the common solutions of a series equations.
+In section \ref{sec:polyalg}, we introduce various polynomials of an algebra and different forms of these polynomials under different basis the algebra.
+In section \ref{sec:defequ}, we will derive the uniform definition equations of various character theories.
+Many examples of simplifying the definition equations are also presented.
+In section \ref{sec:realization}, the characters of the defining equations in section \ref{sec:defequ} are decided.
+We also give a comparing formula for super characters and $\mathcal{P}$-characters.
+In section \ref{sec:polyalg}, we give a formula to construct power factors by power function.
+In section \ref{sec:orthdegree}, we prove the orthogonal relations of $\mathcal{P}$-characters.
+We will also prove formulae of the degrees of $\mathcal{P}$-characters.
+In section \ref{sec:FrobPoly}, we will define Frobenius polynomial for each partition algebra and show the partition algebra is determined by its Frobenius polynomial.
+We will also define the generalized number of commutators and show how the numbers determine the Frobenius polynomial.
 In section \ref{sec:degreepoly}, we focus on the ordinary characters corresponding to the trivial partition of Cl($G$).
 We show that $F_G(x)$ is determined by the numbers of commutators.
 In particular, a finite simple group is determined by those numbers.
-We also define the degree polynomials of ordinary irreducible characters and the degree polynomial is used to reformulate the refined McKay conjecture.
-A sufficient and necessary condition is proved that two groups have the same character table.
-In section \ref{sec:k-character}, we will present some basic properties of $F$-characters and a problem on the degrees of $F$-characters is also proposed.
+A sufficient and necessary condition is proved for two groups having the same character table.
+In section \ref{sec:k-character}, we will use the degree polynomials for $k$-characters to combine various McKay-type conjectures on degrees of irreducible characters into a new conjecture.

 The notions of this paper are standard.
 We refer to \cite{I} and \cite{S} for character theory of finite groups and \cite{MA} for symmetric polynomials.
 For more on group determinants and representations, we refer to \cite{J}.
+The terminologies and notations for basic algebraic geometry are as the same as in \cite{G}.

+{\bf Acknowledgement.} We are grateful to Jon F Carlson and Pham Huu Tiep for many corrections and helpful suggestions.
+We also thank Liu, Yanjun and Liao,pengcheng for reading through this paper.